Categories: Storage Devices

 2️⃣ Go to Finder and then select the “iCloud Drive” option on the sidebar.

-choose icloud drivechoose icloud drive
+choose icloud drive

 3️⃣ Access your USB drive through the Finder’s sidebar.
 Select the files or folders you want to backup.